 “I grew up with parents who produced and sold all kinds of furniture in our town, so they showed me how to stay in harmony with customers,” Dr. Liu said.
 “My love of food started as I watched my grandmother form dough for the many different Chinese wheat foods she made and sometimes helped me make.”

 Filled with the traditions of her grandmother’s baking and a focus on schoolwork, Dr. Liu earned a spot in the Food Science and Engineering program at Zhejiang Gongshang University.
 Learning professional skills and participating in efforts to develop new products, including nutritious drinks and snacks, as she earned her bachelor’s degree, helped convince her that she should focus on food research and development.

 “In order to build more food knowledge, improve my competitiveness and broaden my horizons, I decided to do graduate study in food science abroad,” Dr. Liu said.

-She chose the University of Minnesota, Twin Cities, because it served a large agricultural state that was home to the headquarters of many large sized food companies, such as Cargill and General Mills.
-Ultimately, the connections she made there helped lay the foundation of her work today representing U.S. wheat farmers in China.
+She chose the University of Minnesota, Twin Cities, because it served a large agricultural state home to the headquarters of many large-sized food companies, such as Cargill and General Mills.
+Ultimately, her connections there helped lay the foundation of her work today representing U.S. wheat farmers in China.

 Understanding the Mission